Juicetin22/jungle-rails/README.md

 - You can also register and login as a new user, although guests can also purchase items without the need to.
 - Click on the product image, name, or details button on the bottom-right of the product card to display information about that single product.
 - Click on the 'Add' button if you want to purchase that item.
-- Clicking on your cart in the top right corner of the navigation bar will direct you to a checkout screen where you can make your purchase
+- Clicking on your cart in the top right corner of the navigation bar will direct you to a checkout screen where you can make your purchase.
 - I hope you enjoy our products!